HenadziMatuts/HenadziMatuts.github.io/index.md

 ## 31.08.2018.
 [Reversing the Neuromancer Article Series Posted][4]

 The article series describing reverse-engineering and porting of the «Neuromancer» game (Interplay Productions, 1988, MS-DOS), based on William Gibson novel of the same name.
-It currently include four publications.
+It currently includes four publications.
 The fifth part is being prepared.
 The actual project could be found on [Github][5]

 ## 31.08.2018.
 [Linux Crypto API Guide Posted][2]